-Recently, I was asked to describe what success means in three (yep – 3) words.
-Seriously – three words.
+Recently, I decided it was time I needed a life coach.
+I was excited for the journey for some clarity to be revealed.
+One of the first things I was asked was to describe what success means in three (yep – 3) words.
+Seriously – just three words.
 I can’t describe anything in three words.
-So, I thought and thought and thought and thought and . . .
+This question had me baffled.

-I noticed that I want to be successful as a writer, speaker, teacher, encourager, photographer, and of course not to mention wife and mother because those are things I’m passionate about.
+As I jotted down notes and tried to flesh out this seemingly crazy question, I realized I do want to be successful.
+I aim to be a successful as a writer, speaker, teacher, and of course not to mention wife and mother because those are things I’m passionate about.
 But if I never published another book would I deem myself a failure?
-No. If I never got to speak again would I think myself a failure?
+I didn’t think so.
+If I never got to speak again would I think myself a failure?
 No. I was beginning to think I’d never come up with three words that describe success for me.

 Then I received a text from a friend who said “How about lunch this week?”
 My heart screamed YES!!!
 This was a friend who I had met over a year ago.
 Back then she rarely smiled or looked you in the eyes.
 I had seen such tremendous growth in her and was so thankful that we had exchanged numbers a few weeks before when she shared that she didn’t have any good influences in her life.
 We set our lunch plans in motion and I was thrilled.

-Now I’ll challenge you, how would you describe success in three words?
+Now I’ll challenge you, describe success to you in three words?